 Devil’s Pool Victoria Falls Best Time To Go?

-During a few weeks out of the year (usually around early August and late January) when the water levels are somewhere in between high and low, the Livingstone Island tour may substitute a visit to Devil’s Pool by instead visiting Angel’s Armchair.
+During a few weeks of the year (usually around early August and late January) when the water levels are somewhere in between high and low, the Livingstone Island tour may substitute a visit to Devil’s Pool by instead visiting Angel’s Armchair.
 Angel’s Armchair is another pool of water very close to the edge of Victoria Falls but it is safer in higher water levels, when Devil’s Pool is not.

 Still, with high water levels during the wet season, the Livingstone Island tour doesn’t go to either Devil’s Pool or Angel’s Armchair, as both pools are unsafe during that time.